 The ongoing establishment of The Global Health Network's 'COVID-19 Working Groups' aims to address the discussion and gather consensus on the emerging COVID-19 research gaps across low-resource settings.
 This working group is set up to work around ways to strengthen health systems.

-On the 16th of June, The Global Healh Netwok supported the first virutial meeting for the 'Health Systems Research Open Working Group'.
+On the 16th of June, The Global Healh Netwok supported the first virtual team meeting for the 'Health Systems Research Open Working Group'.
 The meeting was organised in respose to questions raised in the COVID-19 workshops which highlighted the need for greated discussion regaring the impact on health systems.

-After a meeting with the team leaders on the 02/07/2020 it was agreed that the best plan of action would be to identify 2 or 3 key topics for the WG to focus on and write protocols for.
+Following this first meeting, team leaders met on the 2nd of July and agreed that the best plan of action would be to identify 2 or 3 key topics for the WG to focus on and write protocols for.
 Using the themes identified in the report from the first meeting, a survey was disseminated asking the members of the Group to assert their areas of particular experience and interest.
-From this survey, which had 70 responses and a report of which can be found here, the following topics were identified as the immediate priorities for the WG to work on:
+From this survey, which had 70 responses.
+A report of these responses can be found here, the following topics were identified as the immediate priorities for the WG to work on:

 If you are interesting please register here and we will be in touch!